RosettaCommons/demos/public/rnp_ddg/README.md

 ####################################
 ```

-For reference, example output is provided in the `example_output` directory.
+For reference, example output for this demo is provided in the `example_output` directory.

 ## Additional information